medusajs/medusa/docs/content/deployments/server/deploying-on-digital-ocean.md

 ## Create GitHub Repository

-Before you can deploy your Medusa server you need to create a GitHub repository and push the code base to it.
+Before you can deploy your Medusa backend you need to create a GitHub repository and push the code base to it.

 On GitHub, click the plus icon at the top right, then click New Repository.